ChristopherWLopez/Dev-Timer/README.md

     Tomorrow, I will spend some time reading through the documentation and spend some time applying that code as to this feature is apart of my MVP.

     After a little bit of time I will move forward and begin working on my next feature, The white-boarding will be done and I will start working on that feature.

+## Sept 6

+Yesterday I did flesh out a few ideas as to what I figured what would get the chatGPT api to